-Our laboratory previously reported that the OSE cells of Smad2DN TX mice have significantly less Smad2 phosphorvlation compared with their NLMs attributable to the expression of the transgene under MIS control in these cells (47).
-Because both the cysts and the surface contain the epithelial cell marker CK8 (47), the ovarian cysts may be derived from OSE cells that also lack Smad phosphorylation, thus explaining their high incidence in TX mice compared with NLMs.
-These data would suggest that eliminating activin or TGF β signaling through Smad2 is permissive for cyst formation.
-To investigate these mechanisms of cyst formation, the amount of Smad2 phosphorylation was compared between cysts and the ovarian surface in both normal and TX animals.
-Sixty percent of unstimulated TX animals had OSEs that did not display Smad2 phosphorylation as reported previously, whereas only 30% of NLMs had undetectable phosphorylation.
-In all cases, the ovarian cysts themselves were found to have more Smad2 phosphorylation compared with the ovarian surface of the same ovary analyzed (Fig. 6, top and middle).
-These data suggest that, once epithelial ovarian cysts form in both normal and TX animals, a phosphorylated Smad2 pathway is observed.
+Our lab previously reported that the OSE cells of Smad2DN transgenic mice have significantly less Smad2 phosphorylation as compared to their normal littermates due to the expression of the transgene under MIS control in these cells (47).
+Because both the cysts and the surface contain the epithelial cell marker CK8 (47), the ovarian cysts may be derived from OSE cells that also lack Smad phosphorylation, thus explaining their high incidence in transgenic mice as compared to normal littermates.
+These data would suggest that eliminating activin or TGFB signaling through Smad2 is permissive for cyst formation.
+In order to investigate these mechanisms of cyst formation, the amount of Smad2 phosphorylation was compared between cysts and the ovarian surface in both normal and transgenic animals.
+60% of unstimulated transgenic animals had OSE that did not display Smad2 phosphorylation as previously reported, whereas only 30% of normal littermates had undetectable phosphorylation.
+In all cases, the ovarian cysts themselves were found to have more Smad2 phosphorylation as compared to the ovarian surface of the same ovary analyzed (Figure 6 top and middle panel).
+These data suggest that once epithelial ovarian cysts form in both normal and transgenic animals, a phosphorylated Smad2 pathway is observed.

 Because the Smad2DN transgene was expressed under the MIS promoter, a reduction of Smad2 phosphorylation might be expected to correlate with expression of MIS (47).
-In fact, the ovarian surface of the TX and normal animals was found previously to express MIS, thus explaining why Smad2 phosphorylation is reduced in the TX animals (47).
+In fact, the ovarian surface of the transgenic and normal animals was previously found to express MIS thus explaining why Smad2 phosphorylation is reduced in the transgenic animals (47).
 To correlate this reacquisition of Smad2 signaling with MIS expression, ovarian cysts were stained for MIS.
-In the NLMs cysts, MIS expression was retained, whereas in the Smad2DN animals, MIS expression was lost.
-The loss of MIS expression suggests
+In the normal expression was littermate cysts MIS retained, while in the Smad2DN animals, MIS expression was lost.
+The loss of MIS expression suggests that the cysts of promoter Smad2DN mice lose MIS expression and thereby regain Smad2 phosphorylation (Figure 6 bottom panel).
+The cyst may originally be dependent on the transgene during formation and as the cyst progresses and persists expression may be lost.
+Alternatively, the cyst may produce additional endogenous Smad2 allowing for a high level of phosphorylation after cyst progression.